Zhoux26/IdentityServer4_Token_Access/README.md

 # IdentityServer4_Token_Access_by_Python

-There are several ways for many programming languages like C# and Java to access a vaild token when requesting a server using IDS4.
+There are several ways for many programming languages like C# and Java to access a vaild token when request a server using IDS4.
-However, few information could be found by using Python to achieve an access_token.
+However, few information could be found by using Python to get an access_token.

 For this reason,
 this git gives an solution to whom wanna using Python to do webscrape on those servers.